How to Prevent Alzheimers

 The paper went on to say that this is an indication that "chronic inflammation may play a substantial role in the pathogenesis of these disease states."

-Next, check out this.
-As you do, remember the above study about carbohydrates....
+As you consider this, remember the above study about carbohydrates....

-Although how it happens is unknown, it is known that damage by oxygen free radicals is a big part of the problem.
+Although how it happens is unknown, damage by oxygen free radicals is a big part of the problem.